- UCAS code

 +44 (0)131 451 3284

-The Economics degree at Heriot-Watt University has been ranked 1st in Scotland and 3rd in the United Kingdom in the Guardian University League Tables 2018, behind only Oxford and Cambridge.
+Heriot-Watt University has been ranked 1st in Scotland and 3rd in the United Kingdom for Economics in the Guardian University League Tables 2018, behind only Oxford and Cambridge.

 One reason for our exceptional ranking is our ‘value-added’ score which has been the best in the UK for 6 of the past 7 years.
 Value-Added is a rating given to all universities in the UK which measures the first and upper-second class degrees achieved by students against their entry qualifications.